technogodCEO/MHS-Curriculum/README.md

 A curriculum visualizer for MHS students - currently has all subjects, which are accessible via a dropdown menu on the current subject title.
 I am currently working on the elective subject.
 [Link.](https://mhscurriculum.vercel.app/)

 # Version History

+## Version 1.0:
-Added polish, resolve continuity errors, and improve internal code practices before full release
+Added polish, resolved continuity errors, and improved internal code practices before full release

 1. Fixes and Cleanup
   - Fixed empty amber pos-note box — now only renders when course.note is truthy (BUG-01)